-Another great thing you can do to help stop the spread of germs and bacteria, especially since we are now spending a lot more time at home, is to deep clean your household.
-Many people swear by doing a regular deep clean perhaps once every month or two, and now is as good a time as any.
-You’ll get some exercise whilst you clean and you’ll enjoy the peace of mind of knowing that those frequently touched areas of your home are safe.
+Another great thing you can do to help stop the spread of germs and bacteria is to deep clean your home.
+Many people swear by doing a regular deep clean once every month or two – but in today’s world, you should definitely aim to do this as often as possible.

-The alcohol in hand sanitiser works in a similar way, as long as it is at least 60% alcohol.
+The alcohol in hand sanitiser works in a similar way, so if you manage to get your hands on any, ensure that it has at least 60% alcohol.

 - Diluted household bleach solutions (hydrogen peroxide or sodium hypochlorite)